magnusjt/sudoku/README.md

 # TODO

+GUI/Solver:
+- Solver actors/effects can display the candidates as well, not just the cell.
+But maybe it's nice to have to work for it a bit?

 GUI:
 - Ability to enter digits and candidates manually (how to interact with the solver?)
 - Set input mode using keyboard shortcuts and/or buttons